hellonico/niclojure/texten/06_Cloud.md

     foreman start

-Puts your application to the forefront.
+Puts your application to the forefront of the web with a locally running web application.

 #### One off script